m-01101101/on-data/_posts/2021-02-20-linear-algebra.md

 ### Linear algebra to solve systems of equations

-All of sudden we've moved away from planning with geomgetry and vector spaces and back to linear equations.
+All of sudden we've moved away from planning with geometry and vector spaces and back to linear equations.

 Systems of equations are a list of variables (things you don't know) and a list of equations relating to them.